susantamoh84/Upgrad/Predictive Analytics-II/SVM.md

   - misclassification can be controlled by the value of cost or C.
   - If C is large, the slack variables (epsilons( ϵ)) can be large, i.e. you allow a larger number of data points to be misclassified or violate the margin;
   - and if C is small, you force the individual slack variables to be small, i.e. you do not allow many data points to fall on the wrong side of the margin or the hyperplane

+# Kernels

+  - Kernels — they enable the linear SVM model to separate nonlinearly separable data points
+  - To summarise, you can transform nonlinear boundaries to linear boundaries by applying certain functions to the original attributes.
+The original space (X, Y) is called the original attribute space, and the transformed space (X’, Y’) is called the feature space
+  - The three most popular types of kernel functions are:
+    - The linear kernel: This is the same as the support vector classifier, or the hyperplane, without any transformation at all
+    - The polynomial kernel: It is capable of creating nonlinear, polynomial decision boundaries
+    - The radial basis function (RBF) kernel: This is the most complex one, which is capable of transforming highly nonlinear feature spaces to linear ones.
+It is even capable of creating elliptical (i.e. enclosed) decision boundaries
+      - Need to tune sigma & C:
+        - When sigma is high, more nonlinearity is added.